priyanshupaikra/Calories_Burnt_Prediction_App/README.md

 # 🔥 Calories Burnt Prediction App

-A full-stack machine learning web application built with **Python**, **Flask**, and **Tailwind CSS** to predict the number of calories burned during physical exercise based on user inputs like gender, age, weight, height, duration, heart rate, and body temperature.
+A full-stack machine learning web application built with **Python**, and **Streamlit** to predict the number of calories burned during physical exercise based on user inputs like gender, age, weight, height, duration, heart rate, and body temperature.

 ---